epfl-dlab/property-inference-attacks/README.md

 `python run.py experiments=my_experiments`

 It is possible to provide a list as a model hyperparameter: in that case, the framework will automatically optimise between the given options.

-## Framework usage

-This framework is made modular for any of your experiments: you simply should define subclasses of `Generator` and `Model` to represent your data source and your evaluated model respectively.

-From these, you can create a specific experiment configuration file, or extend the Experiment class.

 ## References